Anti-Atlas: Origins

-The basement rock of Africa (the African plate) was formed in the Precambrian (approximately 450 to 550 million years ago), and is much older than the Atlas mountains.
+The basement rock of Africa (the African Plate) was formed in the Precambrian, and is much older than the Atlas mountains.
 The Anti-Atlas range developed even later.

 A fraction of the Avalonia microcontinent, the Anti-Atlas range formed in the Paleozoic (c.
 300 million years ago), as a result of continental collisions.
 North America, Europe and Africa were connected as part of two former continents, Euramerica and Gondwana, which ground against one another to create the former Central Pangean Mountains.
-Evidence shows that the Anti-Atlas mountains were originally formed as part of the Alleghenian orogeny that also formed the Appalachians, formed when Gondwana (including Africa) and Euramerica (America) collided.
+Evidence shows that the Anti-Atlas Mountains were originally formed as part of the Alleghenian orogeny that also formed the Appalachians, formed when Gondwana (including Africa) and Euramerica (America) collided.
 There are indications they were once a chain of mountains far higher than the Himalayas are today.

-More recently, in the Paleogene and Neogene Periods (66 million to ~1.8 million years ago), the remaining mountain chains that today comprise the Atlas were uplifted as the land masses of Europe and Africa collided at the southern end of the Iberian peninsula.
+More recently, in the Paleogene and Neogene Periods (66 million to ~1.8 million years ago), the remaining mountain chains that today comprise the Atlas were uplifted as the land masses of Europe and Africa collided at the southern end of the Iberian Peninsula.
 Erosion continued to reduce the Anti-Atlas range so that it is today less massive than the High Atlas range to the north.